QuickEst-app/QuickEst/README.md

  This section will detail the requirements and steps necessary to run the QuickEst application.
   # 1. Prerequisites
   To ensure the correct functioning of the application, certain prerequisites must be met:
-  - The Python version must be 3.10.14 or lower.
-You can run the program with higher versions, but it has not been tested, and bugs may appear.
+  - Use Python version 3.10.14 to ensure that the program works as expected and avoid possible compatibility problems and unexpected bugs.
+It can run with other versions, but has not been tested.
-  - A minimum screen resolution of 2560x1600 is recommended to ensure a smooth and hassle-free user experience.
+  - Have a screen resolution of at least 2560x1600 to ensure a smooth and seamless user experience.
   # 2. Installation
   The installation of the application on Windows, Linux, and macOS operating systems is performed from the terminal by following these steps:
 1. Python Installation: